Arizona Home Buying – Relatively Simple

 - Contact your Realtor … TNT

 - Resolve the price issue: (1) what you financially qualify for; and (2) what you want to spend, which could be much less.
-A 20 minute phone conversation with a lender would produce the answer to (1), and this would be a smart first action.
+A 20 minute phone conversation with a lender could produce at least a preliminary answer to (1), and this would be a smart first action.
 A review of your life style, preferences, and budget would produce the answer to (2).
 TNT can provide you with a list of local lenders who would be happy to provide this service.

 - Develop preliminary criteria for the home basics: number of bedrooms; number of floors; maximum age; living area square feet; lot size; structure type (SFD, attached, highrise, etc); amenities (pool, garage spaces, etc); property features (views, golf course lot, etc); home owner association nature (from full exterior maintenance to no HOA); and community amenities.These will likely change as you look, but a start point is essential.